astronomer/docs/astro/ci-cd.md

 :::info

-All CI/CD pipelines that use the DAG-based deployment method require [Astro CLI v1.7+](cli/release-notes.md) to deploy.
+All CI/CD pipelines that use the DAG-based deployment method require [Astro CLI v1.7 or later](cli/release-notes.md) to deploy.
 All CI/CD templates in this document automatically install the latest version of the Astro CLI.
-If your CI/CD pipeline does not automatically install the latest version of the Astro CLI, make sure to specify version 1.7 or above.
+If your CI/CD pipeline does not automatically install the latest version of the Astro CLI, make sure to specify version 1.7 or later.

 :::